 According to Motley Fool, Mexico's entry into the adult use cannabis marketplace would drive total global sales to $104 billion by 2024, a +850% increase when compared to today's figures.
 At the same time, economists have forecasted that, with a potential base of over 1.4 million regular domestic users, Mexico could receive over $1.2 Billion in new, annual tax revenue.

 Beyond sales, New Frontier Data estimates the country could reduce cannabis-related related law enforcement by nearly $200 million per year, while also creating 75,000 new jobs.
 Tourism may also get a bump from neighboring U.S. states such as Texas, Arizona and New Mexico, where adult use cannabis remains illegal.

 How Will Legal Cannabis in Mexico Impact the United States?

-After it settles on the new law, Mexico will add to its current worldwide trade surplus by being be able to export its product to any country with a legalized medical marijuana program.
-At least 30 nations have some type of reform in-place including Germany, Poland, Australia, Netherlands and Italy.
+After it settles on the new law, Mexico will add to its current worldwide trade surplus by being able to export its product to any country with a legalized medical marijuana program.
+At least 30 nations have some type of reform in-place including Germany, Poland, Australia, Netherlands, and Italy.
 American companies will, of course, be shut out.